 We were born in 1943 and are proud to call Columbus, Ohio home.
 How amazing to be the longest running musical variety show in the country.

-In 1943, 27 singers from Lowell Riley’s First Community Church men’s glee club decided that they wanted to do something will the music they had learned.
-Minstrel shows were popular in those days, so they chose that format to showcase their repertoire, recruited a few other acts and some dancers willing to form a chorus line, and reserved the stage of Upper Arlington High School.
+In 1943, 27 singers from Lowell Riley’s First Community Church men’s glee club decided that they wanted to do something will the music they had learned so they chose a format to showcase their repertoire, recruited a few other acts and some dancers willing to form a chorus line, and reserved the stage of Upper Arlington High School.

 Realizing that he couldn’t accompany all of the acts, Lowell invited Bob Murphy to play piano with him.
 The audience was so enthusiastic that the encores ran past midnight, which began the tradition of “no encores.”
 The second performances was 45 minutes shorter!
 With the success of the first endeavor, Lowell enlarged the chorus, recruited more performers and added the church’s Cloister Choir of high school girls the following year.
 An orchestra comprised of local musicians volunteered their services and the twin pianos moved onstage where the next 49 years they continued to be one of the most popular acts.